kaby76/AntlrVSIX/doc/Trash.md

 `rup xpath-expression?`

 * Find all altLists as specified by the xpath expression in the parsed file at the top of stack.
+If the xpath expression is not given, the transform is applied to the whole file.
 Rewrite the node with the parentheses removed, if the altList satifies three constraints:
 (1) the expression must be a `altList` type in the Antlr4 grammar;
 (2) the `altList` node doesn't contain more than one child, or if it does, then the containing altList/labeledAlt/alterative each does not contain more than one child;